-As a nutritionist, I frequently get the questions and comments about alcohol… Is wine good for you?
+As a Functional Nutritional Therapy Practitioner, I frequently get the questions and comments about alcohol… Is wine good for you?
 Doesn’t it have sulfur?
 Too many sulfites?
-Organic tastes horrible!
+Organic tastes horrible…

-It’s important to evaluate all sides and ask people in the field of wine-making to truly understand these questions.
+It’s important to evaluate all sides and ask people in the field to truly understand these questions.
 Therefore, my nutritional recommendation comes from a Master.
-The results differ from most of the health advice.

-A Little Wine is Good for the Stomach!
+Wine to Gladden the Heart/ and Good for the Stomach!

-Sulfur serves a purpose as an essential macro-mineral.
-Think, penicillin comes from this element.
+Nutritionally, sulfur serves a purpose as an essential macro-mineral.
+Penicillin comes from this element.
 One reason for sulfur is to kill Lactic acid bacteria.

 Is red or white better?

-Well, the short of it is that RED wine is generally better.
-Red Wine:
+Well, the short of it is that RED wine is generally better:

 - Naturally has less sulfites.
 The skin is left on for the fermentation process and the “skin holds most of the nutrients”.
 Sound familiar?
 It’s what my mom use to say about every fruit and vegetable.